 Temple started her service at Viterbo in 2001 as a biology faculty member.
-She has held multiple leadership roles on campus including department chair, Honors Program director, dean, associate vice president for academic affairs, and most recently vice president.
+She has held multiple leadership roles on campus including department chair, Honors Program director, dean, associate vice president for academic affairs, and vice president.
 During her service at Viterbo, Temple has been very active in securing external grant funding to improve student learning and success.
 She serves as the project director for a $2 million U.S. Department of Education grant focused on retention and student success.
-In addition, Temple provided leadership for the undergraduate admission office during the 2015–16 academic year.
+Temple also provided leadership for the undergraduate admissions office during the 2015–16 academic year.

 From 2014–15 Temple served as the founding Dean of Online and Distance Education at the University of Wisconsin Colleges, achieving significant enrollment growth and leading administrative changes to support the future growth of the unit.

 Beyond Viterbo, Temple has been actively involved in the Council of Undergraduate Research, served as chair of the joint Board of the Amie L. Mathy Center for Recreation and Education, a partnership between Viterbo University and the Boys & Girls Clubs of Greater La Crosse.
 She is an affiliate of the Franciscan Sisters of Perpetual Adoration.
 Temple serves on the board of the Weber Center for the Performing Arts.
 She was recognized with an achievement award at the La Crosse area YWCA Tribute to Outstanding Women in 2009.